luucamay/personal-blog-website/README.md

 - [x] a main tag
 - [x] an article tag
 - [x] aside
+- [ ] add media queries to get a responsive view

 ## Learned
 - When adding a twitter button it tracks your info